 Once a package is installed, you will undoubtedly want to keep it up to date.
 This is a powerful feature of Chocolatey.

-doesn’t run automatically in the background.
+Once you have some packages installed, you will quickly find Chocolatey doesn’t just automatically keep packages updated in the background.
 The Chocolatey client doesn’t run as a service.
-You have to invoke choco

-manually every time you need to upgrade your package(s).
-To do so, you’ll run the choco
+manually every time you need to upgrade.
+To do so, run the choco upgrade

 Below you will find the breakdown and examples found in the help system.